learnbyexample/learn_gnused/gnu_sed.md

 spar
 ```

 The anchors can be used by themselves as a pattern.
-Helps to insert text at start or end of line, emulating string concatenation operations.
+Helps to insert text at the start/end of a input line, emulating string concatenation operations.
 These might not feel like useful capability, but combined with other features they become quite a handy tool.

 ```bash
 $ printf 'spared no one\npar\nspar\n' | sed 's/^/* /'